osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 ### Data-sharing role

 To share a tenant's data with a community, a user in that tenant must be assigned a role that has been granted the ManageAccessControl permission.
-To learn more about granting OCS permissions through access controls, see [Role-based access control](xref:accessControl).
+To learn more about granting OCS permissions, see [Role-based access control](xref:accessControl).

 ### Community owner